cattleuser/Spresense_EVK-701_RECORDER/README.md

 # Features
 * A new file is created every 30 minutes.
-* After creating a new file, correct the RTC time with the GPS signal before starting sensing.
+* After creating a new file, correct the RTC time with the GPS signal before data logging.
-* Compatibility with QZSS Mibiki.
+* Compatibility with QZSS Michibiki.
 * The sensing data is stored in the SD card slot of CXD5602PWBEXT1.
 * Data logging will not start until the RTC time correction using the GPS signal is complete.
 An accurate record of the time remains.
-* The recorded acceleration and pressure are 25 [Hz] intervals.
+* The recorded acceleration and pressure are 40 [ms] intervals.
 * The maximum acceleration to be acquired is ± 4 [G] and the resolution is 1 [mG].
 * The unit of air pressure to be acquired is [hPa].
 * Does not drive interrupts.

+# Quasi-Zenith Satellite Orbit
+QZSS—which complements GPS is a system especially for usage in the Asia-Oceania regions, with a focus on Japan.

 ![isos7j00000003du](https://user-images.githubusercontent.com/49668780/66568620-ca238480-eba4-11e9-9387-fcfcd4ab10a6.jpg)
 Source:https://qzss.go.jp/en/technical/technology/orbit.html